pppiyo/Weenix/README.md

 A polymorphic interface between the operating system kernel and the various file systems (such as S5FS and device drivers).

 ### Virtual Memory (VM)
-Userspace address space management, running user-level code, servicing system calls, and basically everything else needed to combine all of the previous componenets into a fully functioning operating system.
+User space address space management, running user-level code, servicing system calls, and basically everything else needed to combine all of the previous componenets into a fully functioning operating system.
 This includes virtual memory maps, handling page faults, memory management via anonymous objects and shadow objects, and system calls (in particular, the fork syscall).

 ## Important Notes
 This repository serves as a placeholder in adherence to USC's Academic Code.
 If you are a potential employer interested in reviewing the code, please feel free to reach out via email provided in my resume.